-The inclusion of the Pacific as a region in a global development report is not a given.
-Where the Pacific is included, different classifications are used – including Oceania; East Asia and the Pacific; Western Pacific or Asia-Pacific.
-Even United Nations (UN) agencies have no consistent nomenclature for the region.
-Rarely does the acknowledgement of the sub regional areas of Melanesia, Micronesia and Polynesia appear.
-One can also never assume how many Pacific Island countries will be included if the region is acknowledged.
+We found that the inclusion of the Pacific as a region is not a given.
+Where the Pacific was included, different classifications are used – including Oceania; East Asia and the Pacific; Western Pacific or Asia-Pacific.
+United Nations (UN) agencies have no consistent nomenclature for the region.
+Rarely do the sub regional areas of Melanesia, Micronesia and Polynesia appear.
+One can never assume how many Pacific Island countries will be included when the region is acknowledged.

-The research highlighted two major gaps:
+Our research highlighted two major gaps:

-There is a multi-dimensional problem for Pacific Islander women: the lack of data on the Pacific in general and the global lack of data on women.
+We found a multi-dimensional problem for Pacific Islander women: the lack of data on the Pacific in general and the ack of disaggregated data on women.
 It should never be forgotten that gender disaggregated statistics are the foundation for informed policy and decision making.

 The report makes a number of recommendations and concludes that a) Pacific Island countries must be accurately represented in global reporting and b) the inclusion of data on Pacific women is to be prioritised.

 The Pacific Women’s Network Report can be accessed in the link below.

 Photographs are of Magdalene Toroansi and Sam Mostyn in Bougainville 2013.